Extending A Travel Nurse Contract in 2022

 Why Should I Extend my Travel Nurse Contract?

 There are many considerations when thinking about extending a travel nurse contract.
 Some reasons are for your own professional resume, while others revolve around you genuinely liking the facility and people!
 Whatever it is, we are here to help make the extension as seamless as possible.

 It Makes You Desirable

-When Nurses PRN is working with new travelers, we always recommend extending a travel nurse contract.
+When PRN Healthcare is working with new travelers, we always recommend extending a travel nurse contract.
 Being extended as a new travel nurse shows future facilities that you were so exceptional they wanted you to stay longer.
 This speaks volumes to facilities.
 It also helps build your travel nurse resume!

 You Enjoy Your Role

 Many nurses extend based on the rate alone and then burn themselves out.
 The number one thing to consider should always be your satisfaction in the role.
 If you enjoy going to work that is half the battle.
 Before extending you want to ensure you could do another 13 weeks physically and mentally.
 Are the pace and patient ratio where it needs to be for you?
 If not, you might want to look into other contracts.

 You Feel at Home in The Facility

 If you find you have great connections with other staff members and mesh into the flow of the facility, this could be a great reason to extend your contract.
 One benefit of travel nursing is avoiding hospital politics.

 Pro Tip: Steer clear from the drama!
 When our nurses get sucked into the politics they often can’t count down the weeks until the contract is over quick enough.